prometheus/docs/content/docs/guides/cadvisor.md

 # Monitoring Docker container metrics using cAdvisor

-[cAdvisor](https://github.com/google/cadvisor) (short for **c**container **Advisor**) analyzes and exposes resource usage and performance data from running containers. cAdvisor exposes Prometheus metrics out of the box.
+[cAdvisor](https://github.com/google/cadvisor) (short for **c**ontainer **Advisor**) analyzes and exposes resource usage and performance data from running containers. cAdvisor exposes Prometheus metrics out of the box.
 In this guide, we will:

 * create a local multi-container [Docker Compose](https://docs.docker.com/compose/) installation that includes containers running Prometheus, cAdvisor, and a [Redis](https://redis.io/) server, respectively
 * examine some container metrics produced by the Redis container, collected by cAdvisor, and scraped by Prometheus